-Maria Anwander, Ruben Aubrecht, Thomas Georg Blank, Katja Eckert, Susann Maria Hempel, Nikolaus Heyduck, Jonas Hohnke, Nicole Jana, Laura Padgett, Vera Röhm, Peter Ruehle, Mirja Nicola Ruhmke, Klaus Staudt, Johannes Vogl, Sofi Zezmer
+Maria Anwander, Ruben Aubrecht, Thomas Georg Blank, Katja Eckert, Susann Maria Hempel, Nikolaus Heyduck, Jonas Hohnke, Nicole Jana, Laura J. Padgett, Vera Röhm, Peter Ruehle, Mirja Nicola Ruhmke, Klaus Staudt, Johannes Vogl, Sofi Zezmer